dragonfly90/dragonfly90.github.io/_posts/2015-08-30-paperReading.md

 The graphs are not clear,
 The dataset is small and the computation is not much, maybe the example is not good for distributed computing.
-Lack analysis of the performance of HPCC under different nodes.
+Lack analysis of the performance of HPCC under different nodes. performance and discussion are not closely related .
 #The impact of the paper: Assess and elaborate if the paper addresses an important problem in this part.
 This paper is a useful search in application of HPCC in academic data , a good start for large academic data.